MasoniteFramework/notifications/README.md

 ## Introduction

-This is the official `notifications` package for Masonite allowing to quickly add notifications feature in your application.
-Notifications can be sent accross `mail`, `slack`, `broadcast`, `database` and `vonage` (SMS) channels.
+This is the official notifications package for Masonite allowing to quickly add notifications feature in your application.
+Notifications can be sent accross `mail`, `slack`, `broadcast`, `database` and `vonage` (SMS) channels by default.

 ## Official Documentation